-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again and participation and support to the Riverside County Continuum of Care.
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again for persons and families to transition to permanent housing and independent living through a variety of resources involving the continued partnerships and financial support to local nonprofit service providers and participation and support to the Riverside County Continuum of Care.
 Additionally, the Riverside County's Department of Public Social Services (DPSS) is considered the "umbrella" anti-poverty agency for the region.
-The goal is self-sufficiency accomplished by moving poor families out of poverty.
+The goal is self-ufficiency accomplished by moving poor families out of poverty.
 DPSS interacts with needy residents on many levels, and assisting them through child care, education, employment, training, health and human services, homelessness and housing with available mainstream programs.

-The City of Moreno Valley will be continuing a multi-faceted system that will assist in enhancing efforts for persons and families to transition to permanent housing and independent living through a variety of resources involving the continued partnerships and financial support to local nonprofit service providers
+The City of Moreno Valley will be continuing a multi-faceted system that will assist in enhancing efforts